TouchnoteiOSTeam/swift-style-guide/README.markdown

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use self only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments).
-In other words, if it compiles without `self` then omit it.
+Use self only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments), or if writing `self` provides clarity where it may take a moment to spot that a var/let is not local.

 ### Computed Properties